 Cosmetic skull reshaping can either reduce high spots or build out low or depressed bony contours.
 In most cases, augmentation creates a greater skull change than bony reduction.
 This is because reduction can only reduce the outer table of the skull, generally around 5mms to 7mms or less.
 The amount of skull augmentation that can be achieved is limited by how much the scalp can stretch, which can reach up to 15mms in a single surgery or more using a first-stage scalp expansion procedure.
 (25mm to 35mms) It is also important to note that the manipulation of the temporal muscle can also affect the shape of the skull at its sides through either reduction or muscular augmentation.

 The skull can have numerous high spots that go beyond that of the desired skull shape.
 Lumps and bumps can be merely bony irregularities that have always been there or they be from an osteoma (benign bone tumor) that has developed from trauma.
 Ridges or sagittal crests are midline uprisings that often extend from behind the hairline and go back to the vertex.
 They usually represent some abnormality, albeit it minor, from sagittal suture development.
-Reduction of any raised skull area is done by rotary burring and requires an appreciation of the thickness of the skull to know how much can safely be reduced.
+Skull reduction surgery is performed through a rotary burning method.
+This required an appreciation for the thickness of the skull to recognize how much of the uneven skull section can be safely reduced.

 SKULL RESHAPING BIOMATERIALS FOR AUGMENTATION